WHAT IS A HOME BREEDER?

 Both blood samples were sent away for oestrogen-level testing, for a fee.
 Once the second result came back with a peak fertility date, it was all systems go.
 We had to drive Sky nearly two hours to another breeder with a Clear male.
 We were lucky the journey was straightforward.
 Sometimes, a trip abroad is required in the quest for a perfect mate.
 Timing is everything, and the general consensus is ideally a three-day window for the dogs to get fully acquainted.
 Pete and Sky were able to stay locally and drive about an hour each day, for her coupling.
 It went well, with both sides convinced the mating had been successful.

 We opted not to have another blood test to confirm pregnancy, based on Sky’s previous upset.
 In retrospect of course, we should have had a scan.
 Over the next month, Sky appeared to bloom in front of our eyes.
 Her teats and tummy looked swollen.
 As in 2017, she seemed to soften and become clingy.
 Later, we would both touch her tummy and were convinced we felt movement.
 I know, I know.
 You are astute and way ahead of me...

 We reassembled the Puppy Pen in the kitchen.
 Further wood was ordered to construct a larger run.
 Plush new vet bed was purchased and cut to size.
 The airing cupboards of Hornchurch were depleted once again and we were inundated with towels.
 But, as the due date approached, it became obvious that something was amiss.
 Sky was nowhere near as big as she should be.
 Had something terrible happened?
 Sky was rushed to the vet for a scan.
 Vet bill #4.
 Thankfully, it simply showed that she was not pregnant.

 SKY'S SECOND LITTER

-Is planned with unwavering optimism for early summer 2020.
+Is planned with unwavering optimism for late 2020/early 2021.
 Watch this space!
 And yes, we will be having a scan this time, just to make sure.

 THE WAITING LIST